Pedestrian Attribute Recognition: A Survey: The Review of PAR Algorithms

 \subsubsection{DeepCAMP (CVPR-2016) \cite{diba2016deepcamp}}

-This paper propose a novel CNN that mines mid-level image patches for fine-grained human attributes recognition.
+This paper proposes a novel CNN that mines mid-level image patches for fine-grained human attribute recognition.
 Specifically, they train a CNN to learn discriminative patch groups, named \emph{DeepPattern}.
 They utilize regular contextual information (see Fig. \ref{DeepAlgorithms-DeepCAMP} (2)) and also let an iteration of feature learning and patch clustering purify the set of dedicated patches, as shown in Fig. \ref{DeepAlgorithms-DeepCAMP} (1).

-The main insight of this paper lies on that a better embedding can help improving the quality of clustering algorithm in pattern mining algorithm \cite{li2015midlevelpattern}.
-Therefore, they propose an iteration algorithm where in each iteration, they train a new CNN to classify cluster labels obtained in previous iteration to help improving the embedding.
-On the other hand, they also concatenate features from both local patch and global human bounding box to improve the clusters of mid-level elements.
+The main insight of this paper lies in that a better embedding can help improve the quality of the clustering algorithm in pattern mining algorithm \cite{li2015midlevelpattern}.
+Therefore, they propose an iteration algorithm where in each iteration, they train a new CNN to classify cluster labels obtained in the previous iteration to help improve the embedding.
+On the other hand, they also concatenate features from both the local patch and global human bounding box to improve the clusters of mid-level elements.